Rivers Casino & Resort Schenectady overview

 More casino amenities coming soon

-Rivers Casino & Resort Schenectady is expected to open up a newly constructed 163-room hotel in the Summer of 2017.
+Rivers Casino & Resort Schenectady opened its 163-room hotel in the summer of 2017.
 It will be attached directly to the casino.

 Rivers Casino & Resort Schenectady’s Splash Spa opened in late February inside the casino’s entrance promenade.